What are refractive errors?

 Patients with high myopia have an increased risk of retinal detachment due to the eye’s longer shape.
 Your eye doctor should discuss this risk with you, along with the warning signs of a retinal detachment.
 Having LASIK or another refractive procedure will not reduce this risk, as the eye remains elongated after surgery.
 It is important to have regular eye examinations to monitor for any changes in the retina.

 A hyperopic eye is shorter than average or has a cornea that is too flat, causing the light rays to focus beyond the retina.
 Near objects appear blurred, and sometimes distant objects are blurred as well.
 Like myopia, hyperopia is often inherited.
 Babies and young children tend to be slightly hyperopic, but as the eye grows longer, hyperopia lessens.
-This is why some people wear reading glasses as a young child then grow out of them as they get older.
+This is why some people wear reading glasses as a young child and then grow out of them as they get older.

 Astigmatism refers to an irregular shape of either the cornea, the clear covering on the front of the eye, or of the lens inside the eye.
 This irregular curvature causes light to focus improperly on the retina, and vision may become blurred at any distance.
 Astigmatism is very common, and most people have some degree of astigmatism.
 Slight amounts may not affect vision, but larger amounts may cause blurred or distorted vision, eye fatigue, and headaches.
 Astigmatism is often inherited and present at birth, though it may change over time.
 It is possible to have astigmatism combined with hyperopia or myopia.